TN 27 (06-24)

 December $1,200

 The technician determines that work from 01/2018-03/2018 is an unsuccessful work attempt.
 This period is less than six months, is preceded by a period of non-work, and the work was reduced to non-SGA levels due to the disabling condition.
 The technician has evidence of a significant change in work pattern 04/2018 through 08/2018; therefore, the technician does not include those months in the averaging period, and instead only averages 09/2018-12/2018.
 That period results in average earnings of $1,207 ($4,830/4).
-Since Ms. M continues to work and SGA level work activity is ongoing, her cessation month is 09/2018, with grace months of 10/2018-11/2018, and benefit suspension 12/2018 and continuing.
+Since Ms. M continues to work and SGA level work activity is ongoing, their cessation month is 09/2018, with grace months of 10/2018-11/2018, and benefit suspension 12/2018 and continuing.

 b.
 Change in position